devenes/my-aws-capstone-project/README.md

 - Get Certificate with AWS Certification Manager Configuration

-- AWS Cloudfront Configuration
+- AWS CloudFront Configuration

 - Route 53 Configuration

 - Git & Github for Version Control System

-### At the end of the project, students will be able to;
+### At the end of the project, you will be able to;

 - Construct VPC environment with whole components like public and private subnets, route tables and managing their routes, internet Gateway, NAT Instance.